openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 ### C++ or C Language

-Regardless of the language used to write the application, `openvino` must always be included in the final distribution since it is a core library which orshectrates with all the inference and frontend plugins.
+Regardless of the language used to write the application, `openvino` must always be included in the final distribution since it is a core library, which orchestrates with all the inference and frontend plugins.
 If your application is written with C language, then you need to include `openvino_c` additionally.

 The `plugins.xml` file with information about inference devices must also be taken as support file for `openvino`.